Fools, it's time for hypertrophy school.

 I’ve often said that while gaining muscle can be very difficult, it’s also pretty simple—at the heart of it, you just need to take in more energy than you expend, and use an intelligent program.
 This is especially true for beginners.

-Over four posts, we’re going to cover six different training methods that will help you get bigger and stronger.
+Over the next few posts, we’re going to cover six different training methods that will help you get bigger and stronger.
 At the end, you’ll have a number of new training modalities to use on your quest for size.

 And today, we start with the basics.